scottnmarkley/scottnmarkley.github.io/Projects/suburbs.md

 If you would like free access to any of this material or if you have any other questions, please do not hesitate to reach out to me at **scott.markley@uga.edu**.

-Many local organizations are fighting displacement in the region.
+Many local organizations are continuing their fight against displacement and for affordable housing in the region.
 Here are a few doing this important work:
 - [Housing Justice League](https://www.housingjusticeleague.org/)
 - [Los Vecinos de Buford Highway](https://vecinosbh.org/tomaraccion)
 - [Sandy Springs Together](https://sandyspringstogether.org/)